-When a member of staff has reason to believe that a child's safety is compromised or they are suffering or are likely to suffer significant harm, that member of staff must report these concerns with the school's Child Protection team as soon as possible, on the same working day as the concern arises, and record this referral using the School's Wellbeing Information System.
+When a member of staff has reason to believe that a child's safety is compromised or they are suffering or are likely to suffer significant harm, that member of staff must share these concerns with the school's Wellbeing and Child Protection Coordinator as soon as possible, on the same working day as the concern arises, and record this referral using the School systems.
 If a member of staff does not feel comfortable reporting to school staff, they must report directly to the Child Protection team within the local authority.
 Staff are informed of these alternative reporting routes at induction and in child protection training.
 All relevant numbers are published in this information booklet, in the Pastoral/Child Protection folder on Staff Resources and posted around the School.

-A member of staff who is concerned about a child in these circumstances must inform the Child Protection team that the child appears to have concerns regarding possible abuse.
+A member of staff who is concerned about a child in these circumstances must inform the Wellbeing and Child Protection Co-ordinator that the child appears to have concerns regarding possible abuse.
 These concerns will be reported on appropriately, to Police, Social Work or Health as necessary, to ensure concerns and reports of abuse are dealt with immediately and with the child or young person's best interests at the centre.